daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 \bigskip

-Opposite (and alt definition)
+In contrast...

-*Exclusive goods*: ... a good is exclusive if it is relatively easy to bar people from benefitting from it once it has been produced
+*Exclusive goods*: ... a good is exclusive if it is relatively easy to bar people from benefiting from it once it has been produced

 \bigskip